 Error Message Description "Bad user name or password."
 The user does not exist or the password is incorrect.
 "No user name or password provided."
 Tried to login with an empty user name or password.
 "User does not have system access Some subsystems have a "system access" permission" permission required to login, and this user does not have that permission.
-"No users exist with permissions to This is a special error message, useful for new this subsystem." subsystems for which administrators might not have assigned permissions.
-"There was an error logging out the The user was already logged in and could not user which was already connected." be logged out.
+"No users exist with permissions to This is a special error message, this subsystem." useful for new subsystems for which administrators might not have assigned permissions.
+"There was an error logging out the The user was already logged in and user which was already connected." could not be logged out.